 sentiments essential both to democratic politics and to social morality.
 And

 such compromises presuppose the child’s ability to assume the point of view

 of the other, if only to calculate just how much he can “get” before he

 If such moral advantages accrue from informal childhood play, one might

 wonder what might be the social implications of the movement of children in

 the past half century, from the playgrounds to the solitary and passive act

-of watching the TV screen.13
+of watching the TV and computer screens.13

-To recapitulate, human persons are, through-and-through, social constructs and
+To recapitulate: human persons are, through-and-through, social constructs and

 social beings.
 Through our interaction with others, we acquire our self-concept.